creativecommons/chooser/README.md

 Before getting started on an issue, please comment on the issue you would like to work on to indicate that you are interested.
 Issues marked with the yellow `in progress` tag are already claimed, and are not up for grabs.

 If you create a PR for your work, but you are not finished yet, please include `WIP:` in the beginning of your PR title.
 When your work on your PR is completed and you are ready for a final review, please remove the `WIP:` prefix from the title to indicate that your work is done.

+Here's a [handy link](https://github.com/creativecommons/cc-chooser/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22+-label%3A%22in+progress%22) that will show you all open issues in this repo that have the `help wanted` tag, but do not have the `in progress` tag.
+All issues in this list are up for grabs!
+If it says "No results matched your search", then there are no issues currently up for grabs.

+*If no progress has been made on an issue for seven days after assignment, the assignment will be removed to allow others to contribute.*

 ## Running Tests
 You can run tests by executing: